rboyleiii/CBP3-Ferm-to-BrewFather/README.md

 Temperatures will update every 15 minutes to Brewfather.

-The fermenter must have a value set for `Brew Name` set for it report readings to Brewfather.
+The fermenter must have a value set for `Brew Name` for it to report readings to Brewfather.

 You can attach the device (by fermenter name) to a batch under the Fermentation tab in Brewfather.